mozilla/gecko-dev/toolkit/components/telemetry/docs/data/modules-ping.rst

 This ping is sent once a week and includes the modules loaded in the Firefox process.

-The client ID and environment are submitted with this ping.
+The client ID, profile group ID and environment are submitted with this ping.

 Structure: